TileDB-Inc/TileDB-R/README.md

     > remotes::install_github("TileDB-Inc/TileDB-R",
           args="--configure-args='--with-tiledb=/path/to/tiledb'")

-Note that the TileDB R package is developed and tested against the latest stable (`v2.6.x`) version of TileDB, but should also build against the newest development version.
+Note that the TileDB R package is always developed and tested against the latest stable version of TileDB, but should also build against the newest development version.

 ## Quick Links